USFWS/secas/_posts/2015-11-06-Reflections-on-the-Southeast-Conservation-Adaptation-Strategy-symposium.md

 hero:
   name: SEAFWAPosterC_small.jpg
   alt: >-
     Poster advertising the SECAS symposium at the 2015 SEAFWA annual meeting, picturing two kids walking hand in hand down a boardwalk through a wooded area.
-It says "Join your conservation colleagues for the Southeast Conservation Adaptation Strategy Symposium; Wednesday, November 4, 2015, 8 am - 12 noon (break from 10:05 - 10:20); Arrive on time to secure your seat as we expect a full house!"
+It says 'Join your conservation colleagues for the Southeast Conservation Adaptation Strategy Symposium; Wednesday, November 4, 2015, 8 am - 12 noon (break from 10:05 - 10:20); Arrive on time to secure your seat as we expect a full house!'
   caption: Flyer advertising the 2015 SECAS symposium at the SEAFWA annual meeting.
   headerClass: light-text
 ---